 - High volume search terms often have many websites competing for the top rankings.

-- When competition is extremely high, it may be impossible for smaller, newer websites to get near the top.
+- When competition is high, it may be impossible for smaller, newer websites to get near the top.

 - You should check competition levels for the highest volume search terms on your list.
 Some online tools give you a score which indicates the level of competition.